MirrorNetworking/Mirror/README.md

 > _“Then it doesn’t matter which way you go,”_ said the Cat.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Alice in Wonderland _(Lewis Carroll)_

-As Indie Developers, **our #1 goal** for Mirror is **Ease of Use**.
+Our core principle is [KISS](https://en.wikipedia.org/wiki/KISS_principle): **keep it simple & stupid!**

-If you want to contribute, always follow the [KISS](https://en.wikipedia.org/wiki/KISS_principle) principle.
-Everything needs to be **as simple as possible**.
-As result, the code will be stable, easy to understand, easy to modify and easy to maintain 5 years from now when our games are still running.
+Mirror is used all the way from small indie games to large scale MMORPGs.
+In other words, Mirror needs to **survive for a decade!**

-Pull Requests for bug fixes are always highly appreciated.
-New features will be considered very carefully and will only be merged if they are the most simple solution to the given problem.
+If you want to contribute, fixing bugs and simplifying existing code is highly appreciated.
+New features are considered very carefully with the next decade in mind, and most likely rejected unless they make overwhelmingly much sense.